MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/index.md

 # Get Started with Azure for Gaming

 Modern games require more powerful development tools, global and flexible multiplayer support, and new revenue models.
-But you’re here to build worlds, not back ends.
+But you’re here to build worlds, not backends.
 Let Azure manage your platform so you can focus on making games that make headlines.

-Some advantages of building your own game services and back end from scratch include:
+Some advantages of building your own game services and backend from scratch include:

-* Finer control over the back end services and data that are running your game.
+* Finer control over the backend services and data that are running your game.
 * Creation of a custom solution or features to run your game that existing services do not provide.
 * Optimizing costs by paying for only what you use each month.